-In September 2017, we introduced the 30 hour childcare scheme in Barnsley as part of the Childcare Act.
-The scheme is intended to help families with three and/or four year olds to get back into work or extend their working pattern.
+The 30 hour childcare scheme is part of the Childcare Act 2016.
+The scheme is to help families with three and/or four year olds to get back into work or extend their working pattern.

 All three and four year olds are entitled to 15 hours of free childcare a week from the term following their third birthday.
-This scheme will extend the 15 universal hours of childcare currently available to 30 hours a week in total for eligible working families.
+The 30 hour scheme extends this by another 15 hours for eligible working families.

 For more information on support with childcare costs and current schemes available, you can contact Families Information Service on 0800 0345 340.

-- Eligible applicants will be given a code, which they have to take to their chosen childcare provider as soon as possible
+- You'll be given a code, which you need to take to your chosen childcare provider as soon as possible.

-- The childcare provider will verify the code with the local authority and confirm the childcare place.
+- The childcare provider will check the code with the local authority and confirm the childcare place.

-- Parents must apply and receive their code from the Childcare Service by:
+- You must apply and receive their code by:

 Finding a childcare provider

-If you haven’t already found a childcare provider, you can search all OFSTED registered childcare on the Barnsley Family Service Directory (FSD).
-Call Families Information Service on 0800 0345 340 or email infoFIS@barnsley.gov.uk if you need help to find the right childcare for your family.
+If you haven’t already found a childcare provider, you can search all Ofsted registered childcare on the Barnsley Virtual Family Hub.
+Call the Families Information Service on 0800 0345 340 or email firstname.lastname@example.org if you need help.

 Who can apply for 30 hours free childcare